Accounting Software Quick & Dirty Recommendations

 product was originally developed in Israel and is now being deployed

 growing.
-Positioned to compete against Great Plains, Navision, and
+Positioned to compete against Sage MAS 200, Dynamics GP,

 customization and impressive technology.